jacobrphillips/Azure-VM-Honeypot/README.md

 Before getting started, ensure you have the following:

 - An Azure account ([Sign up here](https://azure.microsoft.com/en-us/free))
+  -   If you're a student, you can use the [Azure for Students](https://azure.microsoft.com/en-gb/free/students) program.

 - Basic knowledge of Azure services and virtual machines

 ## Setup Instructions

-### Step 1: Set Up Azure Account

-**Purpose:** Create a cloud environment for hosting the vulnerable VMs.

-1. Sign up for an Azure account, or if you're a student, you can use the [Azure for Students](https://azure.microsoft.com/en-gb/free/students) program.

-### Step 2: Create Virtual Machines
+### Step 1: Create Virtual Machines

 **Purpose:** Deploy virtual machines with intentionally vulnerable configurations.